 * Here's our guide to Best Portable Propane Generators

 You probably want to pick a fuel option based on what is most convenient to you with your current setup.
 If for example you already have an oil burner and a large storage tank in your home, diesel might be a good choice.
 It is safer than gasoline, though it does have its downsides.
-As with gasoline, you need to treat it with preservatives.
+As with gas, you need to treat it with preservatives.
 You will burn through diesel quickly—which is true of gasoline too.

 As I mentioned already, portable generators usually are powered by gasoline.
 With the larger standby models, you may have your choice between natural gas, diesel or propane.
-If you can opt for propane, it is a great choice since it can be stored safely and is unlikely to degrade even over a long time period.
+If you can opt for propane, it is an excellent choice since it can be stored safely and is unlikely to degrade even over a long time period.
 That means you do not need to treat it to maintain it.

 There are numerous extra features which some generators may be equipped with.
 Here are a few you can look for: